 The following sections describe setting breakpoints in member functions, in overloaded functions, and in constructors and destructors.
-See Section 10.12.1 for information on setting breakpoints in exception handlers.
+See Section 5.12.1 for information on setting breakpoints in exception handlers.

-10.10.1 Setting Breakpoints in Member Functions
+5.10.1 Setting Breakpoints in Member Functions

-To set a breakpoint that stops in a member function, use one of the following stop in commands:
+To set a breakpoint that stops in a member function, use the stop in commands.